 Healthy Back Exercises

-Easy Arms and Hands - These lessons are designed for people with RSI, carpal tunnel syndrome, thoracic outlet syndrome, or other overuse conditions.
-They will help you discover the connection between your arms and the rest of yourself and assist you in learning to involve the legs, pelvis, spine and ribs with the movement of your arms.
+These lessons help you discover the connection between your arms and the rest of yourself, and assist you in learning to involve the legs, pelvis, spine and ribs with the movement of your arms.